UON Graduate Research has compiled five lists of Frequently Asked Questions for future and current HDR candidates.

 Other policies and procedures affecting your candidature are available at Policies and Procedures.

-The key policies affecting Research Staff and Students are available on the UON Governance pages.
+The key policies affecting HDR canddiates are available in the UON Policy Library.
 These include policies covering appropriate conduct, research ethics, conflicts of interest and academic integrity.

 At a minimum, you are advised to read the Code of Practice for Higher Degree by Research Candidature carefully.
 The Code sets out the responsibilities of all HDR candidates.
 It also sets out the obligations of the university, Faculties and supervisors.
 You should also be aware of the Rules Governing Higher Degrees by Research.